VladFalcon/SpringBoot-Rest-Vue/README.md

 # SpringBoot-Rest-VueJS
+Educational projec
-Educational project using Spring Boot and Vue.js
+using Spring Boot and Vue.js